Karumi/MarvelApiClientAndroid/README.md

 MarvelApiConfig marvelApiConfig = new MarvelApiConfig.Builder(publicKey, privateKey).debug().build();
 ```

-Once you have configure you Marvel api, you can use this object to obtain information from Marvel Api.
+Once you have configured your Marvel api, you can use this object to obtain information from the Marvel Api.

 ###Characters Api

-CharacterApiClient contains all operations that you can make over characters.
-If you want to do complex queries you can use CharactersQuery object.
+``CharacterApiClient`` contains all operations used to retrieve characters from the Marvel Api.
+If you want to perform complex queries you can use ``CharactersQuery`` object.

 ```java
 CharacterApiClient characterApiClient = new CharacterApiClient(marvelApiConfig);